How to deploy a Shopify Hydrogen storefront to Netlify

 Hydrogen is a headless e-commerce storefront framework.
 By building your own frontend with a batteries-included stack on top of the Shopify platform, you can get the best of both worlds:

-• world-class, cutting-edge developer experience (React, Remix, Vite);
+• world-class, cutting-edge developer experience (React, React Router 7, Vite);

 • unlimited frontend customizability (it’s just code!);